learn-co-students/careers-resume-technical-experience-v-000/README.md

 **TIP:** While building your projects always be mindful of their visual elements, as that is the first aspect/impression that an employer will have of your capabilities as a developer.
 If a project functions well but is visually sloppy or not pleasing to the eye, this will quickly negate your candidacy.
 Especially if you will be pursuing front-end or UI/UX roles, the design and aesthetic elements of your projects will be key, and will also enable you to distinguish yourself from other candidates

-**End Result" A Complete Technical Project**
+**End Result: A Complete Technical Project**

 If you put it all together, you'll end up with something like this:

 **Spot Show** - [GitHub FrontEnd] | [GitHub BackEnd] | [Demo] *A live concert discovery tool for any artist you follow or listen to on Spotify*
-• Developed a Rails API backend with endpoints for artists, venues and events.
+- Developed a Rails API backend with endpoints for artists, venues and events.
-• Utilized Spotify and Songkick API’s to pull and parse data on upcoming concerts in NYC based on user favorites.
+- Utilized Spotify and Songkick API’s to pull and parse data on upcoming concerts in NYC based on user favorites.
-• Implemented user interface employing React and Redux with Semantic-React for styling.
+- Implemented user interface employing React and Redux with Semantic-React for styling.
-• Scraped Yelp API to provide attraction information for city locations.
+- Scraped Yelp API to provide attraction information for city locations.
-• Utilized JSON Web Tokens and localStorage to store encrypted user information client-side.
+- Utilized JSON Web Tokens and localStorage to store encrypted user information client-side.

 And that's it folks.